Malware-Research/Resources/README.md

  - If you want to share your samples or you need some IoCs for your research then take a look here: [CyberSaiyan Sharing Platform] (https://github.com/CyberSaiyanIT/InfoSharing/blob/master/README.md#componente-consumer) It's in Italian but english version is coming soon

+ - What do you need to be a good researcher on APT groups?
+Surely a list of most famous Apt groups and all details related them: [APT Groups and Operations Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vTheajUWzRhTK0XhSI3_RnYVtUJvl8mlX8HlThPyCJGK1g5SBecgS78O1oeTFQxDYS0oWlKTg2pNLyb/pubhtml#)

  - How can you complete your research, recognise patterns and samples and extract IoCs if you don't use Yara rules?
 Then better to use this great repo built by Florian Roth: [Neo23x0 Yara Repo](https://github.com/Neo23x0/signature-base/tree/master/yara)

 ### Blogs